Notes on Visiting the L.A. County Museum of Art (LACMA)

 Richard Serra’s Band

-- The curves of the piece imply movement and dynamism–sometimes conjuring up undulating ocean swells and other times a coruscating sea snake particularly when moving and following the top edge of the piece.
-When you move, the piece “moves” as well, providing different perspectives of the pieces.
-It was as if each new angle was a new piece of art; as if the Band was a myriad of different artworks rolled into one.
+• The curves of the piece imply movement and dynamism–sometimes conjuring up undulating ocean swells and other times a coruscating sea snake particularly when moving and following the top edge of the piece.
+When you move, the piece “moves” as well, each different angle one views the work seems tantamount to different artwork, as if the Band was a myriad of different artworks rolled into one.

 More later.